sumowll/BD4H-Bootcamp/web/env-vagrant-vm.md

 *for windows user, install GIT bash for windows which include SSH for access to VM*

 # Setup
 With pre-requiste softwares properly installed, you could setup your Centos VM learning environment.
 Before you actually run commands, please make sure you have enough previlege.
-For example, virtual network adapter and network filesystem will be setup.
+For example, virtual network adapter and network filesystem will be set up.

 Open a terminal and you need to

 1. Navigate to *vm* folder.
-2. Run `.vagrant up` to provision and run the VM.
+2. Run `vagrant up` to provision and run the VM.

 # Connect
 You could connect to master node by run `vagrant ssh` in `vm` folder.
 You will find all materials in `/bootcamp` folder.